$\omega{\rm-}k_x$ Fano line shape in photonic crystal slabs

 Note that this form of the scattering matrix takes account of the symmetry of the considered structure (see Table~\ref{table1}).

 It can be shown that if both $R$ and $T$ have the form of Eq.~\eqref{Fano}, the unitarity of the scattering matrix~\eqref{smatrix_sym} implies the following relation~\cite{my:golovastikov:2013:jopt}:

-where $r$ is non-resonant reflection coefficient.
-The plus (minus) sign corresponds to a symmetric (antisymmetric) mode with respect to the $xOy$ plane.
+where $r$ is the non-resonant reflection coefficient.
+The plus (minus) sign corresponds to the antisymmetric (symmetric) mode with respect to the $xOy$ symmetry plane.
 Equation~\eqref{unit_main} defines the zero of the transmission coefficient $T$ [see Eq.~\eqref{Fano}].
 The zero of the reflection coefficient $R$ is also represented by Eq.~\eqref{unit_main} with the $r$ and $t$ interchanged~\cite{my:golovastikov:2013:jopt}.